 Tons of new investors are entering the community every day.
 The excitement for blockchain technology beggars belief.

-New projects acquires funding within minutes, more developers transition into cryptocurrencies and Bloomberg, Forbes and other iconic financial news outlets write about Bitcoin and Ethereum on a daily basis.
+New projects acquire funding within minutes, more developers transition into cryptocurrencies and Bloomberg, Forbes and other iconic financial news outlets write about Bitcoin and Ethereum on a daily basis.

 However, every upside has a downside.

 A large part of the cryptocurrency communities have gone from constructive feedback on new developments and fact-based price speculation to fantasising about trips to the moon, Lamborghinis and trash-talking currencies you personally aren’t invested in.